London Museum of Water & Steam: Railway

 Although not an original feature of the waterworks at Kew Bridge, the railway was inspired by similar facilities provided at major waterworks in the UK, notably the Metropolitan Water Board Railway that originally ran between Hampton and the Kempton Park waterworks.
 A small part of that railway is now operated as the Kempton Steam Railway, comprising the only other site in London where rides can be taken on steam trains of such a large size; it has benefitted from some very generous assistance, in its restoration, from the London Museum of Water & Steam.

+When working as a pumpworks, the site had a tunnel with an underground railway, to move coal from a private riverside wharf to the boiler houses.
+The tunnel is still present, but not accessible to the public.